iaarnio/visual-rtm/README.md

   tag5
 ```

-Tools would allow attaching and removing tags and/or lcoations from the processed tasks being processed.
+The application would allow attaching and removing tags and/or lcoations from the processed tasks being processed.

 Later on add functionality for dueDates, propponing, completion, repeats, ..